Wilson's Creek National Battlefield: Features

+The portion of the park in Greene County is in Brookline Township.
+The portion in Christian County is divided between Lincoln Township and Union Chapel Township.

 Wilson's Creek National Battlefield is open seven days a week from 8 a.m. to 5 p.m.
 The visitor center contains exhibits about the battle, a short film, fiber optic maps and a bookstore.
 The battlefield is accessed by a five-mile long self-guided automobile-tour loop, which connects eight stops highlighting historically important facets of the battlefield.
 The tour loop also features hiking trails and a seven-mile long horseback riding trail.
 On August 10, the anniversary of the battle, the park hosts commemorative events.

 The Ray House, which is still preserved on the battlefield, dates to before the Civil War, and was used as a field hospital following the battle.
 General Lyon's body was brought to the Ray House by Confederate soldiers after the Union army retreated from the field.
 The house is open for tours during limited hours over the summer.
 The tour loop also includes a stop at Bloody Hill, the site of heavy fighting during the battle, as well as the site of Lyon's death.
 The site of Lyon's death is marked with a monument, which was dedicated in 1928.
 Several cannons are also on display at Bloody Hill.

 The battlefield also includes several features besides those on the tour road.
 One of these is the John K. and Ruth Hulston Civil War Research Library, which was founded in 1985.
 The library contains over 12,000 books about the Civil War, with an emphasis on the Trans-Mississippi Theater.
 The library also has digital access to Civil War genealogical information and some regimental histories.
 Also on the battlefield site is the Wilson's Creek Civil War Museum (formerly known as the General Sweeny Museum), which contains artifacts and exhibits relating to the Trans-Mississippi Theater of the American Civil War.